stefanhans/Just_Coding/bcgo/README.md

 [Designed after a blog by Ivan Kuznetsov.](https://jeiwan.cc/)

-## Branch: Session_2
+## Branch: Session_3

-Until end of part 3: Persistence and CLI
+Until end of part 4: Transactions 1

 Experiences:

-- Introducing GitHub branches
+- Messing with GitHub branches - be careful next time with session 4
-- Don't forget `-data` and delete `blockchain.db` if needed
-- Changed order of blockchain output lines, i.e. `Prev.
-Hash` from first to last line